rofrol/easy_setup/doc/install.md

 - env `MVN_HOME` and `JAVA_HOME` are set
 - for PA: `npm i -g gulp`
 - RTT and ADMINBOX: `npm i -g grunt`
+- sqplus in PATH - after installing Oracle Express restart your console to update PATH

 ## Oracle on Windows